 Still, we had two days of training planned with our GTN colleague, Doug Dorman (Myrtle Beach) and his team.
 Doug has spent the last three years working with Ken Buckner of Come Go With Us (a Livingstone based ministry) to train a group of Tonga (Zambian tribe) pastors, and he had asked us to sit in on his final two days of training and give him feedback based on our experience.

 We really enjoyed helping Doug and his team, meeting the amazing Kingdom-minded students, getting to know Ken and his wife, Karen, better, and coming away with some helpful tools to complement our training.
 It was a very worthwhile two days.
 We'll likely see Doug and his wife, Joan, in May when we return to the States.

 Unexpectedly, it turns out that one of the men Doug and Ken have been training was an old friend and former student of ours, Pastor Arold Mudenda.
-Arold pastors a Wesleyan church in Mwandi, Zambia and was, for many years, the project Director of the Orphans and Vulnerable Children's project there.
+Arold pastors a Wesleyan church in Mwandi, Zambia and was, for many years, the Program Director of the Orphans and Vulnerable Children's project there.
 We had trained Arold in church planting, among other things, and I had led Bible studies for his members, and preached at his church a number of times through the years.
 What an unexpected, and very pleasant surprise to see his face among the students!
 It had been 3-4 years since we'd seen each other, and we enjoyed catching up.